Skip to main content

 times

-better positioning accuracy performance has been achieved by Galileo when compared to other global navigation satellite systems, combined with excellent availability.
+better positioning accuracy performance has been achieved by Galileo compared to other global navigation satellite systems, combined with excellent availability.

 2